Starlink Roadmap 2026: When is Gigabit Speed Arriving?

 Next-Generation Satellites

 Starlink’s ambition to provide fiber-like speeds from space will begin with its next-generation satellites.
-The company has been launching its second generation of satellites, which use laser communication for faster data transmission.
-It has announced that it’s developing a third generation of satellites to achieve more bandwidth.
+The company has been launching its second-generation satellites, which use laser communication for faster data transmission.
+It has announced that it’s developing a third-generation of satellites to achieve greater bandwidth.
 These satellites will be larger and able to transmit exponentially more data.

-With one terabyte of bandwidth, Starlink satellites could handle more ground terminals at higher speeds.
+With one terabit of bandwidth, third-generation satellites could handle more ground terminals at higher speeds.
 The report does not mention when the V3 satellites will be ready for launch.

 More Satellites - More Launches

-The key to this initiative is SpaceX’s Starship vehicle, which the company has been testing throughout 2024 and into 2025.
+The key to this initiative is SpaceX’s Starship vehicle, which the company has been testing throughout 2025, with more successes than failures.
 Starship is unique in that it’s engineered to be completely reusable.
 SpaceX successfully tested its “Mechzilla” launch tower, which also catches the booster when it returns to the ground.
 Ideally, SpaceX can launch Starship and its payload, land it, refuel it, and then launch again within hours.

 “I would not be surprised if we fly Starship 400 times in the next 4 years, said SpaceX President Gwynne Shotwell, speaking at an investor conference.